-A study also provides companies with a roadmap for improving their investor relations efforts.
-By understanding how investors perceive them, companies can develop targeted strategies for addressing investor concerns.
-For example, if investors are worried about a company's recent financial performance, the organization can focus on improving its financial reporting and management transparency.
+Companies can use a study to develop a roadmap to help them improve their investor relations efforts.
+By understanding investor perception, companies can develop targeted strategies for addressing their concerns.
+For example, if investors are worried about a company’s recent financial performance, the organization can improve its financial reporting and providing management transparency.

-Conducting a study of your existing customer base can help you uncover strengths and weaknesses related to your brand positioning, products or services, business model, and financial performance.
-The company’s executive leadership team can then use this information to develop a new strategy designed to push the company in the right direction.
+Studying the customer base and their views of a company can uncover insights related to the brand, its product, business model, and financial performance.
+The company’s leadership team can use this information to develop a new strategy designed to push the company in the right direction.
 Insightful feedback can also reveal how to fill any gaps in the corporate portfolio or repair the company's image.
-A study may also open up opportunities for expanding into a broader market based on customer needs that were not previously identified.
+A study may also open up opportunities for expanding into a broader market based on customer needs that weren’t previously identified.

-Perception studies also show organizations how well their messaging strategy is working to attract the target audience.
-If a brand's message doesn't resonate with the audience, all marketing initiatives will fall flat.
-Perception studies can show organizations where and how to adjust so they can continue building strong relationships with customers and improve organic growth efforts.
+Perception studies can help organizations determine whether they need a new messaging strategy to attract the target audience.
+If a brand’s message doesn’t resonate with prospective customers, all marketing initiatives will fall flat.
+Perception studies can show companies where and how to adjust.
+This enables them build strong relationships with customers and improve organic growth efforts.

-Finally, companies looking to rebrand could benefit from an audit.
-It can help them pinpoint what it takes to create a successful brand identity.
+Finally, businesses considering a rebrand can benefit from an audit.
+Findings from the audit will help them figure out how to create a successful brand identity.
 As a result, they can develop elements such as the logo or slogans and mission statements that will have the most influence.

 Perception Survey Goals

-When launching a perception audit project, the first step is to set goals.
-These goals provide financial guidance by helping the audit team allocate resources during the audit.
-Goals also ensure that the management team can measure and assess progress.
+When launching major projects like a perception study, the first step is to set goals.
+These goals provide financial guidance and help the audit team determine data collection processes.
+Goals also help the management team measure and assess progress.

-Common goals of a study include finding out if customers understand how new products fit into existing product lines, which product features consumers value most, and what they might pay for these products.
+Common goals of a study include finding out if customers understand how new products fit into existing product lines.
+This includes which product features different people value most, and what they might pay.
 This information is useful for companies looking to create new product lines or repurpose existing ones.

-Other common goals of an audit include attracting future investors, assessing investor perceptions of the business in the market landscape, and evaluating company culture.
+Other common goals of an audit include attracting future investors, assessing investor perceptions of the business within the general population, and evaluating company culture.
 A study could also help companies develop hiring practices, risk factors, and gauge growth potential.

 Perception Study Methodology

-In most cases, it's best to use a neutral, third-party auditor who will make the respondents more comfortable offering their true opinions.
-Auditors will avoid leading questions as much as possible because these interfere with outcomes and skew the audit results.
+In most cases, it’s best to use a neutral, third-party auditor who will make the respondents more comfortable offering their true opinions.
+Auditors avoid leading questions as much as possible because these interfere with outcomes and skew results.
 For example, asking someone which brand they prefer instead of what other brands they consider can create dynamically different outcomes.
 Instead, ask open-ended questions on each specific topic to get the most accurate results.

-Survey groups (or focus groups) can offer valuable insights into how consumers perceive a company's products or services.
-When interviewing people for the research, it's important that brands make sure these groups are diverse and qualified in order to provide accurate insights.
+Survey groups (or focus groups) can reveal how consumers perceive a company’s products or services.
+When interviewing people for the research, it’s important to make sure these groups are diverse and qualified.
+This is the best way to get accurate insights.

-When it isn't possible to conduct a perception audit (because of changes made in messaging or lack of access to qualified survey candidates), then a qualitative study can serve as an alternative solution.
-Experienced researchers or industry experts will pre-arrange interviews with survey candidates.
+Sometimes, it isn’t possible or feasible to conduct a perception audit.
+This could be because of changes made in messaging or lack of access to qualified survey candidates.
+In these cases, a qualitative study can serve as an alternative.
+A qualitative approach requires experienced researchers or industry experts to pre-arrange interviews with survey candidates.
 During these interviews, they will ask open questions to get each person's perception of the company’s products and services based on their experiences, behaviors, and opinions.